ircnet-website/www.IRCnet.net/faq.md

-* A: Maintainership for the IRC server codebase has changed a few times over the decades, a full list of the authors and contributors is available [as part of the code base][ircd_authors]. ircd is currently maintained by [Piotr "Beeth" Kucharski][Beeth] for the 2.11 release series.
+* A: Maintainership for the IRC server codebase has changed a few times over the decades, a full list of the authors and contributors is available [as part of the code base][ircd_authors]. ircd is currently maintained by [Piotr "Beeth" Kucharski][Beeth] since the 2.11 release series.

 * Q: Who made this site?
 * A: The website was created by ente using [jekyll][jekyll].